-All candidates considered for a position within the management body are assessed against the same criteria of key accountabilities, that are driven by respective job descriptions validated by the Chief Human Resources Officer International.
-In addition, all candidates are assessed against competencies expected by the FCA (i.e. Risk Management and Control, Market Knowledge, Business Strategy & Business Model, Financial Analysis & Control, Governance Oversights & Controls, Regulatory Framework).
+All candidates considered for a position within the management body are assessed against the same criteria of key accountabilities, which are driven by respective job descriptions validated by the Chief Human Resources Officer International.
+In addition, all candidates are assessed against competencies expected by the FCA (i.e. Risk Management and Control, Market Knowledge, Business Strategy & Business Model, Financial Analysis and Control, Governance Oversights and Controls, Regulatory Framework).

-The interview panel for positions within the management body consists of senior managers and directors, which may include any combination of the Chief Executive Officer, Chief Risk Officer ('CRO'), Chief Human Resources Officer International, Chief General Legal Counsel, as well as other NEDs.
+The interview panel for positions within the management body consists of senior managers and directors, which may include any combination of the Chief Executive Officer, Chief Risk Officer (CRO), Head of HR, International and Shared Services, Chief General Legal Counsel, as well as other NEDs.
 Appointment to a management body position would require the candidate to demonstrate how they have a solid understanding and experience of all the key accountabilities and competencies required for the role.
 Thorough documentation containing the feedback from all interviewers is held within Human Resources to evidence the selection decision, and Director appointments require approval from the locally based governance group, the Nominations Executive Sponsor Group.